Happier Than Ever: Singles

 Seven singles were released in support of Happier Than Ever, with the first six managing to chart within top 40 on the Billboard Hot 100 in the United States.
 The album's lead single, "My Future", was released on July 30, 2020, one year before the album's scheduled release date.
 An accompanying animated music video was published the same day as the song and was directed by Australian animator Andrew Onorato.
-The single was critically acclaimed, even appearing at some publication's year-end lists as one of the best song of the year.
+The single was critically acclaimed, even appearing at some publication's year-end lists as one of the best songs of the year.
 It debuted at number six on the Billboard Hot 100, becoming her third top ten entry.
 Besides not receiving radio treatment in the United States, "My Future" is the only single of the album that appeared on physical discs.
 The second single, "Therefore I Am", was released on November 12, 2020, with an accompanying music video directed by Eilish herself.
 The song met with a positive critical reception and, commercially, became the biggest single of Happier Than Ever.
 The single debuted at number 94 on the Billboard Hot 100, rising to number two the following week, making it the fourth-greatest leap in the Hot 100's history with a vault of 92 positions.
 The track was promoted through the 2020 American Music Awards live performance.